Borough of Boston: Composition

-Fourteen of the independent councillors sit together as the "Progressive Independent" group.
-The Liberal Democrat, Blue Revolution councillor and five of the independent councillors sit together as the "20-20 Independent Group".
-The other independent does not belong to a group.
-The council is administered by a coalition of the Progressive Independents, 20-20 Independent group and the Conservatives.
-The next election is due in 2027.
+Fifteen of the independent councillors sit together as the "Progressive Independent" group.
+The Liberal Democrat and five of the independent councillors sit together as the "20-20 Independent Group".
+The other three independent councillors form the "Boston Independents" group.

 Elections

 Since the last boundary changes in 2015 the council has comprised 30 councillors representing 15 wards, with each ward electing one, two or three councillors.
 Elections are held every four years.
 A map of the wards is available, as is a map showing the Local Government Boundary Commission for England's final recommendations for ward boundaries, October 2012.

 The wards, and their numbers of councillors, are: